Cole Tucker: Arizona Diamondbacks

 On June 5, 2022, the Arizona Diamondbacks claimed Tucker off of waivers and optioned him to the Reno Aces of the Triple-A Pacific Coast League.
-On July 8, Tucker was outrighted by the Diamondbacks.
-He elected free agency after the 2022 season.
+On July 8, he was removed from the 40-man roster and sent outright to the Triple-A Reno Aces.
+In 35 games for Reno, Tucker slashed .237/.297/.325 with two home runs, 13 RBI, and four stolen bases.
+He elected free agency following the season on November 10.